padinadrian/embedded_tools/README.md

 # embedded_tools
-Submodule for useful tools for embedded development.
+Collection of useful tools for embedded development.

 ## Introduction

-This projects is a container for a bunch of useful code that I have written over the years for my own personal embedded projects.
+This repository is a container for a bunch of useful code that I have written over the years for my own personal embedded projects.
 I provide no guarantees for stability, correctness, or even basic code style and consistency.